Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

-# Searching for anthrax (and plague) in the New York City Subway Metagenome*.
+# Searching for anthrax (and plague) in the New York City Subway Metagenome.

 By Robert Petit III, Matthew Ezewudo, Sandeep Joseph and *Timothy D. Read, Emory University School of Medicine, Atlanta, Georgia